On 2-distance 16-coloring of planar graphs with maximum degree at most five: Introduction

 \begin{conjecture} For every planar graph $G$, $\chi_2(G) \leq 7$ if $\Delta=3$, $\chi_2(G) \leq \Delta+5$ if $4\leq \Delta\leq 7$, and $\chi_2(G) \leq \floor[\big]{\frac{3\Delta}{2}}+1$ if $\Delta\geq 8$, \end{conjecture}

-Thomassen \cite{thomassen} (independently by Hartke et al. \cite{hartke}) proved the conjecture for planar graphs with $\Delta = 3$, by showing that the square of every cubic planar graph is 7-colorable.
+Thomassen \cite{thomassen} (independently by Hartke et al. \cite{hartke}) proved the conjecture for planar graphs with $\Delta = 3$, by showing that every cubic planar graph is 2-distance colorable with $7$ colors.
 For general planar graphs, van den Heuvel and McGuinness \cite{van-den} showed that $\chi_2(G) \leq 2\Delta + 25$, while the bound $\chi_2(G) \leq \ceil[\big]{ \frac{5\D}{3}}+78$ was proved by Molloy and Salavatipour \cite{molloy}.

 The conjecture remains open, even for small $\D$.
 Zhu \cite{zhu} proved that $\chi_2(G)\leq 13$ for planar graph with $\D =4$.
 On the other hand, Zhu and Bu \cite{zhu2} showed that $\chi_2(G)\leq 20$ for planar graph with maximum degree $\D \leq 5$.
 This bound was later reduced to $19$ by Chen et al. \cite{chen}, and to 18 by Hou et al. \cite{hou}.
 Recently, Aoki \cite{aoki} and Zou et al. \cite{zou} (independently) in unpublished papers have proved that $\chi_2(G)\leq 17$.
 In this paper, we further improve the current bound by reducing it by one.